Music of the Fallout series: Licensed music as diegetic music

 Cheng's second example featured a lighter gameplay instance.
 Though access to Enclave Radio and Galaxy New Radio was readily available at the beginning of the game, Cheng notes he had to complete a specific quest of retrieving and giving a violin to gain access to the private radio signal about Agatha's Station "about eight hours into the game."
-Once again, he was using a video game recording software to create clips of the station's contents for future presentations.
 After exiting Agatha's house, he noted that Prelude of Bach's Violin Partita No. 2 was playing on the newly acquired radio signal as he climbed a nearby hill intending to complete other tasks in the game.
 However, the author stopped on the hill as the station played Bach, violin improvisations, and Dvořák as the surrounding sky grew brighter.
 "It eventually dawned on me that I was witnessing sunrise."
 Cheng realized that while listening to the radio he was "not playing the game in a conventional sense", leaving the game controls untouched for a half-hour.
 In contrast to the music at Megaton, Cheng remarked that the music here had served as a method of disobedience to ignore the gameplay where he had "subtly transgressed against the game itself, dismissing its call to arms one track at a time."
-He later noted that he was possibly influenced again by the recording software, this time acting as "if I were at a live recital of classical music in the real world."
-His recording would be watched by others and he would play the part of the "conscientious listener" and "on my best behavior."
-Cheng's chapter also includes tables for Enclave Radio, Galaxy News Radio, and Agatha's Station, listing composers, performers, and recording/composition dates as well as note transcriptions of Agatha's violin improvisations.